emcmanus/Synthdrop/README.markdown

 A super-hackable, social environment for digital signal processing.
 Available at http://synthdrop.com

-Write in Coffeescript or Javascript, import code written by other users, customize your editor to use traditional, Vim or emacs keyboards, even extend the website with custom javascript injected into every page.
+Write in Coffeescript or Javascript, import code written by other users, customize the editor to use traditional, Vim or emacs keyboards, even extend the website with custom javascript injected into every page.

 ![Index](readme/index.png)